Safety and Injury Prevention

 - U.S. Consumer Product Safety Commission (CPSC)

-Committed to protecting consumers and families from products that pose a fire, electrical, chemical, or mechanical hazard or can injure children.
+CPSC is committed to protecting consumers and families from products that pose a fire, electrical, chemical, or mechanical hazard or can injure children.